Involving Community at Every Step of the Process

 Stage 2: Best Practices for Building and Maintaining Relationships

-Bring stakeholders in from the very beginning
+Bring community groups in from the very beginning

 This demonstrates that their input is valued and allows you to fully benefit from their expertise, resources, and experiences.
 It shows transparency and collaborative decision-making and invites a community discussion about evidence-based practices to address the mental health needs of students and staff.

-Stakeholders should understand how you plan to take differing perspectives into account.
+Cunderstand how you plan to take differing perspectives into account.
 They should also understand that while they will guide decision-making, school boards and district staff will make the final decisions that consider local decision-making policies from state law, board policy, and financial procurement rules.

 Be prepared to handle different perspectives and disagreements.